This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Medical negligence

 Negligence claims made against NHS bodies in England are handled by NHS Resolution.
-The NHS Resolution website provides advice for claimants and notes that most negligence claims are resolved outside of court, through negotiation or dispute resolution between parties.
+The NHS Resolution website provides advice for claimants and notes that it might be worth utilising the standard NHS complaints procedure to gain more information before making a claim.

 Action against Medical Accidents (AvMA) is an independent charity.
 It can help patients to consider the options that may be open to them after suffering a medical accident, including providing contacts for specialist solicitors.
-AvMA have a helpline: 0845 123 2352 (open Monday to Friday, 10am to 3.30pm).
+As well as providing online self-help guides, AvMA have a helpline: 0845 123 2352 (open Monday to Friday, 10am to 3.30pm).

 Organisations that can help